Understanding the very basics of Pinterest will lay the foundation to any and all successful Pinterest strategies.

 And remember, you can always study pins that you yourself have clicked on.
 Analyze what attracted you to that pin and what made you want to click on it instead of all the other pins that came up in your Pinterest search.
 When in doubt, always approach Pinterest from a user experience.

-Your Pinteret profile will display two things, your monthly views and your number of followers.
+As of now, our Pinteret profile will display two things, your monthly views and your number of followers.

 The monthy views will indicate how many times anything on or in your profile got viewed in the past month.
 This number honestly doesn’t mean much, especially since promoted pins can affect that number.
 What matters more is how many clicks you’re actually getting to your website.